|Institute for Corean-American Studies|

 David S. Maxwell

 He has served in various command and staff assignments in the Infantry in Germany and Korea as well as in Special Forces at Ft.
-Lewis, Washington, Seoul, Korea, Okinawa, Japan and the Philippines with total service in Asia of more than 20 years.
-He served on the United Nations Command / Combined Forces Command / United States Forces Korea CJ3 staff where he was a planner for UNC/CFC OPLAN 5027-98 and co-author of the original ROK JCS – UNC/CFC CONPLAN 5029-99 (North Korean Instability and Collapse) and later served as the Director of Plans, Policy, and Strategy (J5) and the Chief of Staff for Special Operations Command Korea (SOCKOR).
-From 2000 to 2002 he commanded 1st Battalion, 1st Special Forces Group (Airborne) in Okinawa, Japan during which his operational detachments participated in numerous operations throughout Asia and the Pacific in Korea, Japan, Thailand, Sri Lanka, Bangladesh, India, Indonesia, Malaysia, Australia, Vietnam, and the Philippines, including deployment to Mindanao and Basilan Island for the initial execution of Operation Enduring Freedom – Philippines.
-He has also served as Chief, Special Forces Branch, US Total Army Personnel Command in Alexandria, Virginia.
-He has been the G3 and Chief of Staff of USASOC and Chief of Staff, SOCKOR.
-He commanded the Joint Special Operations Task Force-Philippines in 2006-2007.
-In addition, he is a fellow at the Institute of Corean-American Studies (ICAS) and on the Board of Advisors for Small Wars Journal.
-He is a Life Member of the Special Forces Association and the National War College Alumni Association.
-He is currently studying in the Doctorate of Liberal Studies program at Georgetown University.
+Lewis, Washington; Seoul, Korea; Okinawa, Japan; and the Philippines, with total service in Asia of more than 20 years.
+David served on the United Nations Command / Combined Forces Command / United States Forces Korea CJ3 staff where he was a planner for UNC/CFC OPLAN 5027-98 and co-author of the original ROK JCS – UNC/CFC CONPLAN 5029-99 (North Korean Instability and Collapse) and later served as the Director of Plans, Policy, and Strategy (J5) and the Chief of Staff for Special Operations Command Korea (SOCKOR).
+From 2000 to 2002 he commanded 1st Battalion, 1st Special Forces Group (Airborne) in Okinawa, Japan.
+He has been the G3 and Chief of Staff of the US Army Special Operations Command.
+David commanded the Joint Special Operations Task Force-Philippines in 2006-2007.

 Special Forces Missions: A Return to the Roots for a Vision of the Future US Army Command and General Staff College (1995)